-On April 10, 2014 I was in the last few months of my senior year in high school.
-I was accepted to Humboldt State University and was offered a free trip to tour the school.
-Of course I said yes and met in LA to board a charter bus.
-With over 40 other high school seniors at the time, 3 chaperones from Humboldt State and the bus driver.
+On April 10, 2014, Santiago Calderon was in the last few months of his senior year in high school when he was accepted into Humboldt State University and offered a free trip to tour the school.
+He said yes, and boarded a charter bus in Los Angeles with over 40 other high school seniors, three Humboldt State chaperones, and the bus driver.

-It was to be about a 10-12 hour trip that day.
-About 7 hours into the trip, a FedEx Double Tractor trailer truck, heading south on the I-5 freeway, crossed over the median and crashed into the charter bus I was in head on.
-We were on the other side of the highway, head-on.
+It was supposed to be a 10-12 hour trip.
+About seven hours in, a FedEx double tractor-trailer truck heading south on the I-5 freeway crossed over the median and crashed into the charter bus, which was northbound on the other side of the highway, head-on.
 Santiago remembers the bus driver pressing on the brakes to try to avoid the collision.

-Later I was reached out to, from a member of the Truck Safety Coalition.
-It has helped give me some purpose from such an extreme situation.
+Santiago was later reached out to by a member of the Truck Safety Coalition, which he says “helped give me some purpose from such an extreme situation.
 Thank you so much to all I have met who work for and/or who have some connection to the cause.
-Having a place to let it all out, have those who understand in some capacity and now having many I consider family.
+Having a place to let it all out, have those who understand in some capacity, and now having many I consider family.
 I can’t thank you all enough.
-Forever will have a place in my heart!
+Forever will have a place in my heart!”